 }

-Listing 20-9: Refactoring so that the if and else blocks only contain the code that differs between the two cases
+Listing 20-9: Refactoring the if and else blocks to contain only the code that differs between the two cases

-Now the if and else blocks only return the appropriate values for the status line and filename in a tuple; we then use destructuring to assign these two values to status_line and filename using a pattern in the let statement like we discussed in Chapter 18.
+Now the if and else blocks only return the appropriate values for the status line and filename in a tuple; we then use destructuring to assign these two values to status_line and filename using a pattern in the let statement, as discussed in Chapter 18.

+prod: confirm xref

-The previously duplicated code is now outside the if and else blocks and uses the status_line and filename variables.
-This makes it easier to see exactly what’s different between the two cases, and means we have only one place to update the code if we want to change how the file reading and response writing works.
-The behavior of the code in Listing 20-9 will be exactly the same as that in Listing 20-8.
+The previously duplicated code is now outside the if and else blocks, and uses the status_line and filename variables.
+This makes it easier to see the difference between the two cases, and means we have only one place to update the code if we want to change how the file reading and response writing works.
+The behavior of the code in Listing 20-9 will be the same as that in Listing 20-8.

 Awesome!
-We have a simple little web server in about 40 lines of Rust code that responds to one request with a page of content and responds to all other requests with a 404 response.
+We now have a simple web server in approximately 40 lines of Rust code that responds to one request with a page of content and responds to all other requests with a 404 response.

-Currently our server runs in a single thread, meaning it can only serve one request at a time.
-Let’s see how that can be a problem by simulating some slow requests, and then fix it so our server can handle multiple requests at once.
+Currently, our server runs in a single thread, meaning it can only serve one request at a time.
+Let’s examine how that can be a problem by simulating some slow requests, and then fix it so our server can handle multiple requests at once.

-Turning our Single Threaded Server into a Multithreaded Server
+Turning Our Single Threaded Server into a Multithreaded Server

 Right now, the server will process each request in turn, meaning it won’t process a second connection until the first is finished processing.
-If this server were to receive more and more requests, this sort of serial execution would prove to be less and less optimal.
+If the server received more and more requests, this serial execution would be less and less optimal.
 If the server receives a request that takes a long time to process, subsequent requests will have to wait until the long request is finished, even if the new requests can be processed quickly.
 We’ll need to fix this, but first, we’ll look at the problem in action.

 Simulating a Slow Request in the Current Server Implementation

-Let’s see how a slow-processing request can affect other requests made to our current server implementation.
+We’ll look at how a slow-processing request can affect other requests made to our current server implementation.
 Listing 20-10 implements handling a request to /sleep with a simulated slow response that will cause the server to sleep for five seconds before responding.

-Filename: src/main.rs
+src/main.rs

 use std::thread;